community-privacy/community-privacy.github.io/_pages/resources.md

 ### Cryptography and Privacy-Enhancing Technologies (PETs)

-These are good places to learn about current (and future...) cryptographic primitives and what they offer in an accessible way:
+These are good places to learn about current and emerging cryptographic primitives and what they offer in an accessible way:

 - [0xPARC's intro book](https://github.com/0xPARC/0xparc-intro-book)
 - [0xPARC's notes site](https://notes.0xparc.org/)